How your trees are pruned

 Storm clean up: Property owners are responsible for all trimming and debris clean up resulting from weather and/or storm events.
 During events like these, our crews are focused on immediate risk mitigation to allow for safe service restoration.

-You many notice trees around power lines that haven’t been trimmed.
+You many notice trees around power lines that haven’t been pruned.
 Here’s why:

 Our tree trimming standards are set forth by the International Society of Arboriculture (ISA) Best Management Practices Manuals and the American National Standards Institute ANSI A300 Utility Pruning Standards.